PHOTO HEAVY!

 Anytime we travel we do a Hop on Hop off tour of the city.
 So much is gained with the tales of what occurred besides getting our bearings of where most of the sights are located and the city's travel modes.

-This didn't disappoint either as when we loaded the bus between the Million Year Wall and Nashville's Farmers Marketplace the bus driver asked us where we were from.
+Million Year Wall and Nashville's Farmers Marketplace the bus driver asked us where we were from.

 DH responded "Upstate NY".